Azure/azure-sdk-for-js/documentation/MIGRATION guide for next generation management libraries.md

 ## Long Running Operations

 Javascript/Typescript SDK provide two operations with the same signature for Long Running Operations for our customers.
 One operation returns a LROPoller whose name starts with `begin` prefix, the other will poll until finished and return the final result to our customer that shares the same name with the rest api operationId.
-In version 30.0.0+, we keep this feature except
+In next-generation, we keep this feature except
 1. we change those operations names with a `begin` prefix and `AndWait` suffix which will poll until finshed and return the result directly.
 1. we change the poller type of the response